AUC-Mobile-Apps/firebase-tutorial/README.md

 // [...]
 ```

+This use statement verifies that the token is valid before executing the GET/POST and adds the user information to `req.user`.

+There are two more APIs that assist with notifications that you can find in `Web/routes/index.js`: `/register_notification_token` and `/send_test_notification`.
+You will probably also want to add them to your routes.

 ## Android Setup

 For more in-depth instructions, check this guide: https://firebase.google.com/docs/auth/android/firebaseui

 1. Register an Android application by pressing (+ Add app) and then the Android Logo.